 BCI (Brain-Computer Interface) acts as a channel for the human brain to communicate with a computer system.
 Users can control external devices with brain signals rather than with muscles.
-BCI channel is the only way people affected by motor disabilities can communicate their thoughts.
-It is beneficial to assist patients with impaired motor functions, such as wholly paralyzed patients with amyotrophic lateral sclerosis.
-BCI aims to interpret brain activity and convert it into digital form which acts as a command for a computer.
+BCI channel is the only way

 BCI's goal is to improve the quality of one's life, and its full potential is yet to be explored.
 However, many challenges arise in the development of such systems.